-The key to transforming the iPad from a consumer device to an enterprise workhorse is the ability to administer the device's configuration.
+The key to transforming the iPad from a consumer device to an enterprise workhorse is the ability to administer

 The way you configure the iPads in your organization will depend on your security requirements, use cases and how you'll deal with asset management through the lifecycle of the device.